 However, thermal motion also randomly breaks protein bonds, which leaves them open to being oxidized.
 Researchers have found that even a single event of oxidation within these proteins is sufficient to unfold its normally curled up structure.
 This is also called the free radical theory, as atoms with unpaired electrons are called free radicals.

 These atoms are very reactive and produce a domino effect, promulgating the production of more free radicals and damaging more cells following every reaction.
 As more and more waste is accumulated, a cell’s key systems become damaged.
 This includes mitochondrial damage, which marks the failure of energy sources for the machines and their corresponding processes.

 Additional losses due to interdependence lead to a cascade of failure.
 The scenario enacts a positive feedback loop, as the damaged functionality of machines prevents replication, so a cell dies without being replaced by a new one.

 This coupled chemical and thermal degradation is popularly called inflammation and its apparent underlying cause – bond breaking – is linked to aging.
 Again, degradation can be further worsened by external causes, such as smoking or an unhealthy lifestyle.

-The answer to why we age makes more sense in the context of physics, as it directly draws us a possible cause, rather than a correlation.
+There are two camps that support either theory on ageing as the “correct answer”.
+Some say the physics wins since entropy is an all-encompassing universal law.
+It directly draws us a possible cause, rather than a correlation.
 Clipped telomeres are linked with cell death, but small-scale physics, which governs the formation of bonds, provides us with a sharp microscope and a scalpel that can pierce through the layers of the cell and shed light on its various internal wounds.